iwiash/galaxiasgenome/README.md

   [minimap_paf.sl](minimap_paf.sl) - script - reran to output as a .paf file rather than SAM output

-also various note files - dw abt them
+everything else is just various note files